Summarize this article:

 We practice counting from 1 to 100 because it is important for us to understand the order of numbers.
 Hence, repeated counting is necessary for children.
 Given below are the numbers from 1 to 100:

 Counting numbers is an easy phenomenon.
-Usually human error happens due to inattentiveness.
+Human errors usually occur due to inattentiveness.
 Being aware of common mistakes can help avoid errors in counting.
 Some of them are mentioned below:

 The counting numbers have numerous applications across various fields.
 Let us explore how the counting numbers are used in different areas: